Sally McNeil

 Sally Marie McNeil (born September 30, 1960) is an American former sergeant, professional female bodybuilder, and muscle worship practitioner who was convicted of murdering her husband Ray McNeil, a Mr. Olympia competitor.
 McNeil was granted parole in 2020 and now lives a private life.

 Early life and education

 McNeil was born Sally Dempsey in Allentown, Pennsylvania, on September 30, 1960.
 She describes her upbringing as tough, including exposure to such frequent violence that she thought it was commonplace in every home.
 Sally's father, Richard Dale Dempsey, was an alcoholic who frequently abused her mother.
-Her mother remarried when Sally was 3 years old, and they had two daughters, Judy and Jill, who were Sally's half sisters, according to the Killer Sally documentary.

 McNeil attended Dieruff High School in Allentown, where she was on the school's swimming and diving and track and field teams.
 She enrolled at East Stroudsburg State College with aspirations of becoming a gym teacher.
 After three and a half years in college, however, she ran out of money to fund her education and dropped out.